-Routine should showcase the team's energy and connection to the crowd with choreography designed for entertainment in either jazz, pom, hip hop or kick or any combination of these styles.
+Routine should showcase the team's energy and connection to the crowd with high energy, game day specific choreography designed for entertainment in either jazz, pom, hip hop or kick or any combination of these styles.
 This routine is pre-planned and choreographed to a specific piece of music; a highlight piece for the dance team at a game.
 The routine should complement the team's strengths while also providing exceptional visuals and crowd appeal.
 This routine should have a clearly defined start to this section.